AlphaSue/clean_data_course_proj/README.md

 This repository includes three items:
 ----------------------

-* An well-commented R script called run_analysis.R that does the analysis and creates the tidy data set by doing the following:
+* An well-commented R script called `run_analysis.R` that does the analysis and creates the tidy data set.
+Details of the `run_analysis.R` script are provided below.

->1.
-Merges the training and the test sets to create one data set.
->2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
->3.
-Uses descriptive activity names to name the activities in the data set
->4.
-Appropriately labels the data set with descriptive variable names.
->5.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 * CodeBook.md